jair-jr/driverBehaviorDataset/README.md

 * inicio - Start of the event in seconds.
 * fim - End of the event in seconds

-The fields *inicio* and *fim* are counted since the start of the trip, so if the **inicio** field is 2 and the **fim** field is 4.5, the event started in the second 2 of the trip and ended in the second 4.5.
+The fields *inicio* and *fim* are counted since the start of the trip, so if the **inicio** field is 2 and the **fim** field is 4.5, the event started at the second 2 of the trip and ended at the second 4.5.

 ## Related work